AAT decisions with written reasons are published on the AustLII website and may also be available from other legal publishers.

 - Social Services & Child Support Division – a randomly selected percentage of child support decisions.

 Decisions with written reasons are not published if a law or a Tribunal order prohibits their publication.

-Refer to the policy for more information about which decisions are published.
-The policy will be reviewed annually, including the targets for different categories of cases.
+Refer to the policy for more information about which decisions will be published.
+We review the policy each year and make further adjustments as necessary.